annie-qiu26/Spotify-Data-Visualization/DEVELOPMENT.md

 I realized that my standard deviation has overflow problems, so I need to fix that.
 I'll probably continue working on the histograms for the next couple days to make it look nice on the openFrameworks application.

+## Working with the API using Postman : 04/26/18
+Instead of using the C++ Rest SDK or libcurl library, I decided to use Postman and have the user go to a link that has my collection of requests to give me access to their playlists and tracks' ids.
+Then I'll have the user place the JSON data into the corresponding text file called liked_songs_features.json and disliked_songs_features.json.
+I'll give instructions on this in the README.md and in the application.